CLAUDIO101000/Chatroom/README.md

 - Node.js installed on your machine
 - A GitHub account
-- A Heroku account (or any other hosting service for Node.js applications)
+- A Vercel account (or any other hosting service for Node.js applications)

 ### Installation